-The Poodle remains a very popular breed to mix with other dogs so, of course, we have a Great Pyrenees and Poodle mix for you!
+The Poodle remains a very popular breed to mix with other dogs so, of course, we have a Great Pyrenees and Poodle mix for you.
 While Poodles vary in size, the Standard Poodle is the most popular sized Poodle used to breed for this hybrid.
 This means the Pyredoodle will be quite large, generally maturing around 100 pounds.
 The Pyredoodle requires moderate exercise.
 If they feel understimulated, this breed has been known to get themselves into mischief, so keeping a consistent exercise routine will be important.

-While this mix does great in multiperson families and are incredibly loyal, both parent breeds have a propensity to be suspicious of strangers.
+While this mix does great in multiperson families and is incredibly loyal, both parent breeds have a propensity to be suspicious of strangers.
 This makes them an excellent watchdog, however, they will also require consistent socialization to curb any unwanted overprotectiveness.
 They may not be the first to make friends, but they are not known for being aggressive and can easily warm up if introduced properly.

 Breeds: Great Pyrenees and Pit Bull

 The Pyrenees Pit is a powerful, impressive mix between the Pitbull and the Great Pyrenees.
 This pup is quite the specimen, both very athletic and muscular.
 They will require a strong leader to follow, preferably someone who is experienced with large dogs.
-This hybrid is known for their incredible loyalty.
+This hybrid is known for his incredible loyalty.
 They will do anything for their family, but this also means they can be quite protective.
 It is very important to train your Pyrenees Pit to know when guarding is appropriate and not.

 The Pyrenees pit may look intimidating, they are actually quite gentle in most cases.
 There are many misconceptions about Pit Bulls, but they are very sweet in the proper environment.
-However, the Pyrenees Pit should still be closely watched during interactions with small children, unfamiliar animals and strangers.
+However, the Pyrenees Pit should still be closely watched during interactions with small children, unfamiliar animals, and strangers.
 The Pyrenees Pit is a very eager-to-please dog.
 This trait makes them very trainable and obedient – good news with such a powerful dog.
-While this mix looks intimidating, like most pups they just want to be loved by their family!
+While this mix looks intimidating, like most pups they just want to be loved by their family.